Codium-ai/pr-agent/docs/IMPROVE.md

 - `final_clip_factor`: factor to remove suggestions with low confidence.
 Default is 0.9.

 #### summarize mode
-- `summarize`: if set to true, the tool will summarize the PR code changes.
+- `summarize`: if set to true, the tool will present the code suggestions in a compact way.
 Default is false.

-In this mode, instead of presenting commitable suggestions, the different suggestions will be combined into a single compact comment, with a significant smaller PR footprint.
+In this mode, instead of presenting committable suggestions, the different suggestions will be combined into a single compact comment, with significantly smaller PR footprint.

 For example: